Jean Monnet 2 building: Demolition of the original building

 A 2015 memorandum of understanding between the Luxembourg government and the European Commission aimed for October 2020 as the target date for the completion of phase 1 of the new building.
 However, revisions to the security concept for the building and changes related to data centre space, introduced in December 2016, set the target date for completion of phase 1 of the building back to February 2023, with Phase 2 expected by February 2024.
-This timetable was further delayed owing to the global COVID-19 pandemic.
+This timetable was further delayed owing to the global COVID-19 pandemic, and further still due to significant contractor delays.
+The current expected delivery date for Phase 1 is May 2028, with staff move in for this phase expected to be completed 6 months thereafter.
+There remains no official delivery date for Phase 2.

-Whilst the criteria set down in the design competition specified the first Jean Monnet building remaining occupied during the construction of the first phase of the new complex, the 2014 discovery of airborne traces of asbestos in the original building led the Commission to begin transferring staff off premises in late 2014, relocating them to other additional office premises in the Gare and Gasperich quarters of the city, and a temporary building constructed in Kirchberg in 2016 by the Luxembourg government.
+Whilst the criteria set down in the design competition specified the first Jean Monnet building remaining occupied during the construction of the first phase of the new complex, the 2014 discovery of airborne traces of asbestos in the original building led the Commission to begin transferring staff off premises in late 2014, relocating them to other additional office premises in the Gare and Gasperich districts of the city, and a temporary building constructed in Kirchberg in 2016 by the Luxembourg government.

 Demolition works on the former building began in 2016, following the formal closure of the former building.
 Around 400 tonnes of aluminium, 150 tonnes of glass and 45 tonnes of wood were recycled from the structure in the process.
 Demolition works were completed in late 2019 at a cost of €25 million.

 Construction of the new building

-Preparatory work began in March 2018, and a groundbreaking ceremony for the construction of new building was held on 4 June 2018 in the presence of Mayor of Luxembourg City, Lydie Polfer, European Commissioner, Günther Oettinger, Prime Minister of Luxembourg, Xavier Bettel and Luxembourg Minister for Infrastructure, François Bausch.
+Preparatory work began in March 2018, and a groundbreaking ceremony for the construction of new building was held on 4 June 2018 in the presence of mayor Lydie Polfer, European Commissioner Günther Oettinger, prime minister Xavier Bettel, and Minister for Infrastructure François Bausch.